 In Module B, students learn to set up patient records and maintain and organize them manually and electronically.
-Students become familiar with records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
-The basics of health insurance are introduced, as well the basics of coding with CPT and ICD-9 codes.
+Students locate records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
+The basics of health insurance are introduced, as well the basic of coding with CPT and ICD-9 codes.
 Students are trained in vital signs, and a cardiopulmonary resuscitation (CPR) course is taught.
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective.
+Students study essential medical terminology, build on keyboarding and word processing skills, and learn self-directed job search process by identifying their personal career objective.
 Prerequisite: None.
 Lec Hrs: 040 Lab Hrs: 040